TankAbraham/Collection-Of-Practice/README.md

 This is the collection of practise project which include C++ Primer and so on.

 ## C++ Primer 5th Exercise
 The practice of the book.

+## VIMRC
+The .vimrc file of mine.